 - Early Installment Weirdness:

-- Winner's Circle judging wasn't as strict at first.
+- Judging in the Winner's Circle wasn't as strict at first.
 Some prepositional phrases slipped by, as did hand gestures.
 One team even got credit for saying "Things You Iron" when the box said "Things You Press", which certainly wouldn't have gotten by in the mid-1980s.

 - For the first few weeks (the "keep your eye on this spot" intro), there was a "flat" that would raise and expose the Winner's Circle board at the top of the show as the theme music kicked in.
 It was removed by mid-June as they often had difficulty raising it on cue, and replaced shortly after that with the familiar "montage of past winners" open.